How To Invest In The Stock Market

 “The best time to plant a tree was 20 years ago.
 The second best time is now.” - Chinese Proverb

 Now, does this have to be a stock market investment?
 Absolutely not.
-Here at Investing Simple, we discuss all kinds of investments such as passive real estate investments, peer to peer lending and more.
+Here at Investing Simple, we discuss all kinds of investments such as passive real estate investments, side hustles and more.
+You do not need a lot of money to invest.
+Your time is often your most valuable resource.

 However, for the purpose of this article we are going to assume that you are interested in investing in the stock market.

 Are you interested in getting a completely free stock?
-Webull is offering Investing Simple readers who open an account and fund it with $100 a completely free stock.
-The value of this stock is up to $300.
-It is based on a lottery system.
+Webull is offering Investing Simple readers who open an account and fund it with $100 or more 2 free stocks.

 Webull is a great trading platform for beginners.
 They even offer a trading simulator that lets you practice trading without using real money.
-The only catch is you have to use our link in order to get the free stock.
-If you simply download Webull from the app store, you will not get the free stock.
+Check out our full Webull review.

 Phase 1: Pay Off Debt